 You might be interested in reading: Definition of Done vs Acceptance Criteria

-- Complicated: Acceptance Criteria becomes complicated when there is too much jargon and technical terms involved.
+- Complicated: Acceptance Criteria become complicated when there is too much jargon and technical terms involved.
 Acceptance criteria should be written in plain and simple language so everyone understands them.

 1. Document your criteria before development begins: Acceptance criteria serve no purpose if it's created after, during, and towards the end of the development process.
 It must be documented early before the development process starts.
 This clean practice helps the development team understand the customer requirements so they can later plan the development.